-Wagoe is a beautiful beach located just south of Kalbarri.
+Wagoe Beach is a beautiful property located just south of Kalbarri.
 It’s the sort of place that you would drive past and not even know about it, unless someone told you about it.
 The only way to stay a night at Wagoe is to make use of the farm.

 Wagoe has long been an amazing hidden spot for fishing, snorkelling and just enjoying life on the coast.
 The beach is littered with various reef systems, and a part the main beach is a reef itself.
 Huge fish are caught regularly from this amazing beach.